444sami/444sami/README.md

 - ♥︎ I’m currently learning **about C and Shell programming**

-- ♥︎ How to reach me **5741@holbertonstudents.com**
+- ♥︎ How to reach me: **5741@holbertonstudents.com**

-- 📄 Know about my experiences [Graduated from BIOS, Graphic Designer](Graduated from BIOS, Graphic Designer)
+- ♥︎ Know about my experiences [Graduated from BIOS, Graphic Designer]

 <h3 align="left">Connect with me:</h3>
 <p align="left">